mattssondavid/func-pro-fun/FunctorsApplicativesMonads.md

 * https://fsharpforfunandprofit.com/posts/elevated-world-2/
 * http://learnyouahaskell.com/a-fistful-of-monads

 Monads are extension of Functors and Applicatives.
-All monads are functors, but functors are not monads.
+All Monads are Functors, but Functors (or Applicatives) are not monads.

 Functional calls: f(a) === f a; f(g(a)) === f(g a); Functional declaration loves
 to ommit parantheses wherever applicable. f g a means f(g)(a).